JWZC/petstore4canva/petstore_howto.md

 ### Endpoints
 The Petstore API has 3 endpoints: /pet, /store, and /user.

-The **/pet** endpoint provides a number services related to, you guessed it, pets!
+The **/pet** endpoint provides a number of services related to, you guessed it, pets!

 [View the /pet endpoint.](https://petstore.swagger.io/#/pet)